 East Oakland Switchboard

 Here is an agency that generates relevant information for callers.
-They offer valuable information and links to available local food pantries or low-housing schemes.
+They offer valuable information and links to available local food pantries or affordable housing schemes.
 Seniors and single parents are their primary beneficiaries.
 They render assistance strictly on referrals.

 Early Head Start, Bakersfield